A warrantless search might be illegal and could lead to the suppression of evidence.

 It is important to note that this case involved just the hotel owners and NOT guests.

-The hotel owners argue that just because a business is highly regulated does not mean that there should be unlimited access to records.
+The hotel owners argue that just because a business is highly regulated does not mean that there should be unlimited access to records and that hotels should be subject to an illegal search and warrantless seizure.
 The owners pointed to Riley v California, stating that the 4th amendment’s warrant requirement should apply with special care to cell phones.

 Criminal lawyers who know and understand the Constitution are your best bet.

-If you face something that you think rises to the level of a constitutional issue or challenge, no matter if the issue is big or small, you should have legal help from an attorney who knows and understands the Constitution and the Bill of Rights.
+If you are faced with what you believe to be an illegal search and warrantless seizure, or something that you think rises to the level of a constitutional issue or challenge, no matter if the issue is big or small, you should have legal help from an attorney who knows and understands the Constitution and the Bill of Rights.
 There are hundreds of years of cases interpreting the Constitution.
 Many of these cases were controversial at the time but taken for granted now.

 The attorneys at LEWIS & DICKSTEIN, P.L.L.C. pride themselves on being cutting-edge legal scholars and creative thinkers.
 LEWIS & DICKSTEIN, P.L.L.C. specialize in representing people that are facing criminal prosecutions.
-We are available to answer your questions and look forward to discussing things with you.
+We are available to answer your questions about an illegal search and warrantless seizure and any other legal issue you may have.
+We look forward to helping you and will be by your side as you navigate through the criminal justice system.

 Call us today at (248) 263-6800 for a free consultation or complete an online Request for Assistance Form.
 We will contact you promptly and find a way to help you.